 Kenko is a family-run restaurant owned and operated by Young Suk Lee and Mee Sok Youn.
 They began serving Japanese cuisine in 2012.
-Over the years, they have received many favourable reviews, earning Certificate of Excellence from TripAdivsor.
+Over the years, they have received many favourable reviews, earning a "Certificate of Excellence" from TripAdivsor.

-The wooden chairs and some of the tables are in the same colour as the purple walls.
-Tan banquettes line the wall and provide additional seating.
-Light wooden panel flooring quietly allows the other components of the room to really shine.
+The wooden chairs and some of the tables are the same colour as the purple walls.
+Tan banquettes line the walls and provide additional seating.
+Light wood-panel flooring quietly allows the other components of the room to really shine.
 The dining space is very modern and feels rich.
 It was like eating in a very fancy place but still felt comfy.

-My friend ordered the Age Dashi Tofu, which was deep-fried tofu with sweet soy sauce for $5.95.
-For her main, she chose California on Fire roll.
+My friend ordered the Age Dashi Tofu, which was deep-fried tofu with sweet soy sauce, for $5.95.
+For her main, she chose the California on Fire roll.
 This special maki is a California roll topped with spicy salmon, which is diced salmon mixed with spicy mayo and tempura bits.
 This maki was $11.50.

-Miso Soup, Salad, Clear Noodles
+Miso Soup, Salad, and Clear Noodles

 Sushi Combo Dinner B

-Dashi Tofu and California on Fire
+The Dashi Tofu and California on Fire

 The Dashi Tofu was quite yummy as well.
 The sweet soy sauce really elevated it from bland to quite flavourful.
 The California on Fire roll was also very well done.
 I didn't think it was too spicy.
 It definitely had great texture due to the tempura bits.

 We were served by a young waitress.
-She answered our questions about the menu, took our orders, brought us our drinks and food.
+She answered our questions about the menu, took our orders, and brought us our drinks and food.
 She was very pleasant and served us with a smile.
 We didn't have to wait too long for our food.
 Overall, the service was friendly and efficient.

 Location of Kenko Sushi